Yankees vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .261 with two home runs, a walk and three RBI.
+- Betts has picked up at least one hit in four straight games.
+In his last five games he is hitting .409 with four home runs, two walks and five RBI.

 Betts Recent Games